Online Science Courses for Credit

-The Rise of Modern Technology studies the history of science while examining philosophy, social structure, magic and folk knowledge.
+- The Rise of Modern Science studies the history of science while examining philosophy, social structure, magic and folk knowledge.
 The course includes readings from Aristotle, Einstein, Darwin and Freud.
 Students must purchase the majority of these works, but some readings are available for free download.
-Lecture notes and information on the class assignments are available on the course website
+Lecture notes and information on the class assignments are available on the course website.

-The online science course in Mineralogy from Tulane includes PDF files of lecture notes for students to use as they learn about atom arrangements and how to identify different minerals.
+- Mineralogy includes PDF files of lecture notes for students to use as they learn about atom arrangements and how to identify different minerals.
 The course also includes a list of links to websites related to mineralogy.

 University of Massachusetts at Boston

-The Introductory Oceanography course teaches students about the history and the geographical context of oceans.
+- Introductory Oceanography teaches students about the history and the geographical context of oceans.
 Students learn about continental shelves, slope types, marine ice and types of tides.
 Lecture notes, images and a final exam are provided online.